 - Again, this is a difficult question with no clear cut answer, but you can consider the stakeholders here as medical professionals, patients, and medical professionals as patients themselves.
 Other key issues to address include the medical system as a whole, and trying to improve the health system to reduce burnout.

-The purpose of these questions is to assess “you” as a human being and interesting person to be around.
+The purpose of these medical school interview questions is to assess “you” as a human being and interesting person to be around.

-These are fun, often crazy scenario type questions that aim to show the interviewer who you are.
+An interview station with a grab-bad question is fun and often asks you about crazy scenario type questions that aims to show the interviewer who you are.
 It provides an opportunity for you to reveal the nuanced parts of yourself that will hopefully remain preserved through the next four-to-eight years of grueling work.
 While these questions may seem more lighthearted or less intensive than the questions from the other two categories, they are still important.
 Interviewers want to know that they are cultivating future physicians who (1) are fun to work with at 2am in the wards and (2) can connect with their patients in ways outside of medicine.
 What else are you going to talk about while waiting in the room?
 How else will you reach out when medical founders and surgery fails?

-Practice: MMI Interview Questions and Answers for Medical School
+Sample MMI Interview Questions and Answers for Medical School:

 “If you couldn’t become a doctor, and money weren’t an issue, what would you do instead?”